ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 If the data is subject to the Data Protection Act, please give details of the type of information.

-What is the highest protective marking of the data?
+What is the highest security classification of the data?

-NOT PROTECTIVELY MARKED
-PROTECT
-RESTRICTED
-CONFIDENTIAL
+OFFICIAL
 SECRET
 TOP SECRET